 Here our lead dancer has again been placed in a circle that fails to contribute to our concept.
 Again, we’ll delete the circle and break the constraints, giving her the freedom to dance and have the letters standing rigidly in contrast.

-07.Iconic.third Monday Masterclass: Transforming A Generic Template Into A Memorable Design 6
+07.iconic.third Monday Masterclass: Transforming a Generic Template Into a Memorable Design 6

 Three sections down and we can already appreciate how repetition creates the viewer’s familiarity with the connection between a specific visual concept and an idea, drawing this design closer to becoming iconic.